 First and foremost, you need to analyze your audience.
-You’ll want to look at your target audience to get a better understanding of who you are emailing.
-It will help you create a better email marketing campaign.
+Look at your target audience to get a better understanding of who you are emailing to create a campaign that best suits their needs.

 You may have a large chunk of your audience that work the night shift, so it is ideal to send your emails at the start of the night.
 If you have younger people in your audience, like college students, it may be more effective to send your emails in the late morning or early afternoon.

-These are all factors that influence when your target audience is most likely to check their email.
-When you look in-depth at these factors, you can figure out the best time to send an email campaign.
+These factors influence when your target audience is most likely to check their email.
+When you look in-depth at these factors, you can figure out the best times to send email blasts.

 2. Consider sending emails on the weekend

-Many businesses stick to sending emails on weekdays to avoid interrupting customers’ weekends.
-However, since there are far fewer emails sent on the weekend, so this is an opportunity for you to consider sending emails during this time.
+Many businesses only send emails on weekdays to avoid interrupting customers’ weekends.
+However, since there are far fewer emails sent on the weekend, you can consider sending emails during this time to set yourself apart.

-You need to make sure that your email content is appealing to your audience.
-If your message content isn’t interesting or engaging, the time that you send it won’t matter because your leads will not be interested in reading it.
+Your email content must appeal to your audience.
+If your message isn’t interesting or relevant, the time that you send it won’t matter.

-Therefore, testing is vital.
-You can run A/B testing to determine which emails are more likely to pique your audience’s interest.
-This helps you build an email marketing campaign that appeals to your potential leads.
+Testing is vital for finding relevant, appealing content.
+You can run A/B tests to determine which emails are most likely to pique your audience’s interest.

 4. Make your emails mobile-friendly

-More people open emails on mobile devices than ever because it is quickly accessible.
-To ensure your emails are performing successfully, adapt your email campaigns to these devices for a positive user experience that leads to more conversions and revenue.
+More people open emails on mobile devices than ever before.
+To ensure your emails succeed, adapt your email campaigns to these devices for a positive user experience that leads to more conversions and revenue.

-It is important to provide your leads with a positive experience, so they will want to make a purchase from your business.
-The mobile experience is far different than the desktop experience.
+The mobile experience is far different from the desktop experience.
 If you want to make your subscribers happy, you need to adapt your emails to all devices.

 A person may even use a specific device depending on what time of the day it is.
-For instance, when people get ready for work or taking a lunch break, they are more likely to check their email on a cell phone.
-Once people are home from work, they are more likely to check their email on a tablet or laptop.
+For instance, when people get ready for work or take a lunch break, they may check their email on a cell phone.
+After work, they may use their personal table or laptop.